zinqlabs/stagehand/README.md

 ### Building the SDK

-Stagehand uses [tsup](https://github.com/egoist/tsup) to build the SDK and vanilla `esbuild` to build scripts that run in the DOM.
+Stagehand uses [tsup](https://github.com/egoist/tsup) to build the SDK and vanilla [esbuild](https://esbuild.github.io/d) to build the scripts that run in the DOM.

 1. run `npm run build`
 2. run `npm pack` to get a tarball for distribution